yasarigno/NLP_Course/README.md

-# Introduction to Natural Language Processing
+# Natural Language Processing via Deep Learning
 This repository contains the course materials for "Introduction to Natural Language Processing" at Galatasaray University

 ## Slides